Gather the family around for an alternative Christmas singalong.

 Mae West – Wild Christmas

 Mae West was 73 when she recorded this rather extraordinary LP – her second ‘rock ‘n’ roll’ album – in 1966.
 As anyone who saw her 1978 movie Sextette can attest, she didn’t let her advancing years get in the way of her salacious approach, and the results are inevitably strange, as she ploughs through classics like Santa Baby alongside oddities like Put the Loot in the Boot and Santa, Come Up to See Me.
 You’d expect it to be awful, and perhaps it is – but I’ll take this over Wham any day.
-There’s an undeniable burlesque vibe to this – strippers looking for festive soundtrack could do worse.
+There’s an undeniable burlesque vibe to this – strippers looking for a festive soundtrack could do worse.
 Here’s the whole LP:

 The Greedies – Merry Jingle